 - Typically, the interest rates are higher on Home Equity loans.

-- A HELOC often has a lower interest rate than some other common types of loans, and the interest may be tax deductible.
-Please consult your tax advisor regarding interest deductibility as tax rules may have changed.
+- Please consult your tax advisor regarding interest deductibility as tax rules may have changed.

 - You should also consider the risk that if you default on your payments, the lender could foreclose on your home.
 Borrowing against home equity isn’t right for everyone and every situation, make sure you understand both the benefits and potential risks.